jlehtine/image-preseeder/EXAMPLES.md

 Example cases
 -------------

-### ubuntu-mini-net ###
+### ubuntu-server-install ###

-Shows how to convert Ubuntu mini image into a preseeded image and how to non-interactively create and install a new VirtualBox virtual machine using the preseeded image.
+Shows how to convert Ubuntu server image into a preseeded image and how to non-interactively create and install a new VirtualBox virtual machine using the preseeded image.
 Finally installs Apache web server to the virtual machine as a separate externally controlled non-interactive update.

-### ubuntu-server-wonet ###

-Shows how to convert Ubuntu server image into a preseeded image and how to non-interactively create and install a new VirtualBox virtual with no network connectivity using the preseeded image.
-Finally runs some operations on the virtual machine using externally controlled non-interactive scripts.